Ad-Capital/rsk-mcp-server/README.md

 ### Wallet Issues
 - Verify `my-wallets.json` format
-- Check password in `password.json` (In case you managed the password in a file)
+- Check password in `password.json` (in case you managed the password in a file)
 - Ensure sufficient funds for transactions

 ## Contributing